 Would you draft your own ESOP documents?
 Perform your own appraisal?
 Conduct your own ESOP audit?
 We’re sure the answer to the above questions is a resounding NO WAY!
 In some cases, ERISA mandates that you engage an outside professional to perform the required task.
 In other situations, it may be plain foolhardy to proceed on your own and draft legal documents or administer your ESOP in-house given the complexity and severe consequences of noncompliance.

-ERISA rules have recently increased the use of 3rd party professionals to communicate and assist employees with their 401(k) plan investments and allocation strategies.
-While ERISA does not yet similarly encourage or require the engagement of ESOP communication and culture professionals — it is certainly a best practice to do so.
+ERISA rules and litigation concerns have caused an increase in the use of 3rd party professionals to communicate and assist employees with their 401(k) plan investments and investment allocation strategies.
+While ERISA does not yet similarly encourage or require the engagement of ESOP communication and culture professionals — it is certainly a best practice to do so as we explain below.

 When economic times are tight, companies look to cut or eliminate costs wherever possible.
 Of course, fees for necessary legal work, appraisals, audits, and recordkeeping are inherent costs of operating the ongoing ESOP and cannot be easily eliminated.
 In contrast, services that foster effective ESOP communication and bolster employee engagement are often viewed as less important and ancillary.
 Employers are more likely to forego or cut services perceived as “soft” and not directly affecting a specific profit line entry.